IEP Re-evaluations

 Review of Existing Data

 The initial IEP evaluations are compiled into a report called the ER or Evaluation Report.
-Every report thereafter is called RR.
+Every report thereafter is called RR for Reevaluation Report.

 From IDEA: